Stiivi/sepro-overview/chapters/model.md

 instantiation.

 [^1]: Even-though the system is inspired by bio-chemical processes, we try to avoid the terminology specific to the said domain for multiple reasons.
   First, the concepts are more abstract and we want to allow the modeller to assign model-specific meaning.
 For example a _cell receptor_ can be represented by either a tag when considering it’s existence for potential action, or as a slot if binding to the receptor is relevant.
 Similarly we might have used the term _sites_ as in _binding sites_ for the _slots_, however the _site_ representation might differ based on the modelling objectives.

 ![Object](images/object)

-### Concepts

-Objects are instantiated from object prototypes or templates called _concepts_.
-The _concepts_ describe initial state of an object as well as fixed properties of the objects which can not be changed later during the simulation.
-The fixed properties can be thought as a domain model constraints.
-Concepts can be though as recipes for object instantiation.

-Examples of concepts in the modelling language:

-	CONCEPT cell
-	CONCEPT person
-	CONCEPT box

-Association of concept to an object might not be present once the object is instantiated.
-Unlike classes from dynamic object oriented programming languages, concept identity can not be reflected directly from the object instances.
-Under standard circumstances, the concept identity might be assigned as a special _tag_ which represents the originating concept.
-However, this tag has no different treatment in the simulation than any other tag.
-It is not guaranteed not to be dis-associated with the owning object.
-See more information in the discussion about tags.
+Now we can start defining the state of the simulated environment.
+For now we ommit other components of he state and we get the following:

+$$S=(G,\ldots)$$

+Where G is edge labelled directed graph of objects:

+$$G=(O,B)$$

+Where $O$ are objects (vertices) and $E$ are bindings (edges).

 ### Tags